cloud-native-everything/ac2-kubernetes-workshop/AC2-WS-Lab1.2-Extended.md

+Here's the complete document with the required patches to add the context for code installation and reconciliation logging.
+The YAML content remains the same as per your request.

+---

 ### Lab Guide: Create and Reconcile a Custom Resource Definition (CRD)

 **Note: This lab is an extension of the Session 1 and will not be covered as part of the workshop**